 Hamza Tahboub

 Hello!
-My name is Hamza, and I am a research assistant in Professor Huaizu Jiang’s Visual Intelligence Lab.
-I graduated from Northeastern University with a major in computer science and mathematics.
+My name is Hamza, and I am a research assistant in Professor Huaizu Jiang's Visual Intelligence Lab at Northeastern University.
+I graduated from Northeastern with a major in computer science and mathematics.

-1. Human-centric video generation with Joseph Gu and Huaizu Jiang
+1. Human-centric video generation with Professor Huaizu Jiang

 • January 2026 – Present